xmigrate/xforecast-docs/docs/source/design_overview.rst

         :align: center
         :alt: python Logo

 Forecaster is an always-running asynchronous application written in Python.
-It reads the definition for the metric forcasting from the config file.
-Such as the datastore url, metric name, hours of training data, etc. Once the training is completed, it will start predicting the data points for x period at every y mins.
+It reads the definition for the metric forcasting from the config file; such as the datastore url, metric name, hours of training data, etc. Once the training is completed, it will start predicting the data points for x period at every y mins.
 Here x and y are loaded from the configuration.
 The predicted data points will be written back to the datastore.